Research Overview

 (2) Xuancheng Fu, Boyu Zhu, Xiaoran Hu* Journal of the American Chemical Society 2023, 145, 15668.

-Area 2: Prodrug Chemistry and Controlled-Release Systems: We develop new chemistry strategies to control bond cleavage reactions in biological settings, enabling preprogrammed material transformations that release therapeutic agents in response to specific triggers.
+Area 2: Prodrug Chemistry and Controlled-Release Systems: We develop new chemistry strategies to control bond cleavage and drug release.
 These materials serve as next-generation drug delivery systems that only release cytotoxic drugs under selective, spatially localized triggering conditions, such as tumor-specific microenvironment or tissues exposed to ultrasound mechanical waves.
 Such a controlled-release approach minimizes off-target drug exposure while enhancing therapeutic precision.

 Keywords: Biomedical sonochemistry, photo-/sono-dyanamic therapy (PDT/SDT), bioorthogonal cleavage.